 In today's ever-evolving world, where Artificial Intelligence and Robotics are rapidly transforming many sectors, it is essential to specialize in areas such as Machine Vision.
 The increasing interaction between machines and humans and the need to process visual information effectively, generates a great demand for highly trained professionals in these emerging disciplines.
 Aware of this, we present this program, which provides advanced knowledge in Augmented Reality, Artificial Intelligence, industrial technologies and visual information processing in machines.
-Thanks to its 100% online methodology, engineering professionals will be able to adapt their study time to their personal and professional circumstances, assuring their study time to their personal and professional circumstances, ensuring a state-of-the-art learning state-of-the-art learning in a completely flexible environment.
+Thanks to its 100% online methodology, engineering professionals will be able to adapt their study time to their personal and professional circumstances, assuring their study time to their personal and professional circumstances, active active and the result learning in a completely flexible environment.